 Acute Ischemic Stroke

-Almost half of all acute ischemic strokes are due to large vessel occlusion (LVO).
-An LVO is the most severe and debilitating type of stroke as the clot occludes major arteries and prevents blood flow to significant portions of the brain.
+Ischemic stroke represents 87% of all strokes.
+A large vessel occlusion is a severe and debilitating type of ischemic stroke as the clot occludes major arteries and prevents blood flow to significant portions of the brain.

 IMPORTANT NOTE: This overview is provided for informational purposes only and should not be used as a substitute for talking with your doctor.
 Be sure to talk with your doctor for a complete discussion of this condition as well as the benefits and risks of any treatment options.